gigatera-git/JQuery/README.md

   # sns_share.js
     : for facebook, twitter, google plus, kakao(talk, story), naver(line,blog,band,pholar), pinterest : You can share your webpage with 10 difference social media

+  # SnsLogin/naver
+    : login in with your naver id on your website